DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/00 Getting Started with TreeList/40 Edit and Validate Data.md

 DevExtreme includes a validation engine that checks edited values before they are saved.
 This engine supports different validation rule types, such as [Email](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/EmailRule/), [Compare](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/CompareRule/), [Range](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/RangeRule/), and more.
 Validation rules are specified per column; one column can use multiple rules.
 The code below assigns the [Required](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/RequiredRule/) rule to several columns.

+[note] Editing does not work with hierarchical data sources out of the box, but you can use the code sample from the following knowledge base article to implement it: <a href="https://www.devexpress.com/Support/Center/Question/Details/T725094/treelist-how-to-perform-crud-operations-on-a-hierarchical-data-source" target="_blank">TreeList - How to perform CRUD operations on a hierarchical data source</a>.

 ---
 ##### jQuery